bingeli1212/nitrile-preview/doc/DOC-para-tabbing.md

-that each line with a leading "& " will signal the start of a new tabbed paragraph, and the next such entry will be the next tabbed paragraph of the same row, up until the total number of data cells in a row which must be set by the n-style option.
+that each line with a leading "& " will signal the start of a new tabbed paragraph, and the next such entry will be the next tabbed paragraph of the same row, up until the total number of entries has been reached in a row which must be set by the n-style option, in which case it will start a new row.
 If the n-style option is not set, then the table is assumed to be a single column table.

     ~~~multi{n:2}